Azure-Samples/java-on-azure-examples/acr/payara/README.md

   mvn package
 ```

-## Build and push the Docker image to your Azure Container Registry
+## Build and push the container image to your Azure Container Registry

-To build and push the Docker image to your ACR use the command line below:
+To build and push the container image to your ACR use the command line below:

 ```shell
   export ACR_PAYARA_IMAGE=payara:latest